-\1 Built-in accessory only
+1 Built-in accessory only

-\2 The Digital Electronics Corporation's optional devices used with the PS-A. Please refer to A.2 List of Optional Devices
+2 Digital Electronics Corporation's optional devices and commercial products.
+Please refer to A.2 List of Optional Devices.

 This diagram shows only the PS-A's internal layout and connectable devices.
 The user's actual design may differ.